 We Aren’t the Only Family Affected

 Soon, we fell back into that rhythm, returned to work, and life began to return to normal.
 But quickly, I started getting messages from other families facing similar diagnoses from Dr. Smith and asking for help.
 I quickly put together a website on our experience and on false diagnoses of “shaken baby syndrome,” specifically as diagnosed by Dr. Smith.
-But in December 2019, when Houston Chronicle series was published detailing hundreds of such stories—including our own—I realized what a truly unseen epidemic this is.
+But in December 2019, when a Houston Chronicle series was published detailing hundreds of such stories—including our own—I realized what a truly unseen epidemic this is.

 Our experience was devastating.
 We were publicly humiliated, lost custody of our infant son for eight excruciating months, and a deep wedge was driven through my own family.
 We were also lucky: Many of our second specialists’ opinions were offered pro bono, we had the resources to mount a legal defense, and our marriage emerged stronger than ever.
 But so many families facing these false and devastating charges lack both pro bono assistance and financial support, or go bankrupt or divorce in the process.
 It’s my mission now to do all I can to help others in the same predicament.